Lytrix/EMU-SP1200/README.md

 # EMU SP-1200 #

-BOM, KiCad schematic of the original E-MU SP-1200 Drumsampler.
+BOM and schematic of the original E-MU SP-1200 Drumsampler.

 ### Goal ###